JetsonWorks/defkoi/README.md

 1. After completing OEM setup, clone this Git repo and execute ```prepare/system.sh``` <b>as root</b>
    1. This will ensure your system packages are updated and then install DefKoi dependencies
-   1. When prompted, choose to: Install the package maintainer's version
+   1. When prompted, choose to install the package maintainer's version
    1. When prompted, choose to restart services automatically
    1. To conserve resources, I recommend setting the default runlevel to multi-user
 1. After rebooting, pull the Docker images